awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-troubleshooting.md

 1. If the role exists, check that the role has the *AmazonRekognitionServiceRole* permissions policy\.

-1. If the role doesn't exist or doesn't have the right permissions, see [Giving Amazon Rekognition Video access to your Kinesis streams](api-streaming-video-roles.md)\.
+1. If the role doesn't exist or doesn't have the right permissions, see [Giving Amazon Rekognition Video access to your resources](api-streaming-video-roles.md)\.

 1. Start the stream processor with the following AWS CLI command\.